slytomcat/stone_scissors_paper/README.md

 Request body: JSON with following parameter:

 - `round`: round id
-- `user`: token of the user that asks for result
+- `player`: identification of player that asks for result

 Success response: `HTTP 200 OK` with body containing JSON with following parameter: